usnistgov/ndn-dpdk/iface/ethface/README.md

     ```

   * For mlx5 driver and IPv4 only: add the IP address to the kernel using `ip addr` command, but do not create the VXLAN interface.
-    Even if DPDK is controlling of the Ethernet adapter, the kernel can still receive broadcast frames such as ARP queries and respond to them.
+    Even if DPDK is controlling the Ethernet adapter, the kernel can still receive broadcast frames such as ARP queries and respond to them.

 * NDN-DPDK does not lookup IP routing tables or send ARP queries.
-  To allow outgoing packets to reach the peer, the *remote* field of the locator should be the MAC address of the IP router.
+  To allow outgoing packets to reach the IP router, the *remote* field of the locator should be the MAC address of the IP router.

 * IPv4 and UDP checksum are computed through hardware offloads if available.
   In case the Ethernet adapter does not support checksum offloads,